top of page

 Day was born in 1944, just after the peak of the Harlem Renaissance, when horses and buggies still populated the streets and "white flight" hadn't yet fueled economic havoc in the city.
 Still, Dan's rather large family — he was one of seven children — lived extremely modestly and he became a skilled gambler by the age of 13.

-Though he just entered his teenage years, Dan had already developed a great sense of personal style, which earned him his famous moniker.
+Though he had just entered his teenage years, Dan had already developed a great sense of personal style, which earned him his famous moniker.
 It was bestowed upon him by his mentor on the streets, who saw the young man's ambition, style, and tenacity as attributes that would make him a successful swindler.

 But a life of hustling soon took its toll.
-Dan developed a heroin problem by the time he got to high school and was arrested for dealing drugs by his early 20s.
+Dan developed a heroin problem by the time he got to high school and was arrested for dealing drugs by his early twenties.
 Incarceration, however, proved beneficial for Dan, who got sober within a month of entry by quitting cold turkey.
 A speech he heard by Malcolm X further made him want to change his life.

 In the late 1960s, Dan began writing essays on Pan-Africanism for the Harlem-based Forty Acres and a Mule, started studying at the Countee Cullen Library and entered an academic program sponsored by the Urban League and Columbia University, which led to him touring Kenya, Uganda, Ethiopia, Egypt and Tanzania in 1968.